RajKrishna2123/capstone_project/README.md

 ## Description

-This project was developed during my internship at FireLLama.
-It aims to do OCR over unstructured tables using semantic segmentation and save tables in the same structure as depicted in image.
+This project is under development as my last semester project for the subject UCF 439 Capstone project

 ## Table of Contents
 - [Requirements](#Requirements)